llaveirge/city-canvas/README.md

     npm install
     ```

 3. A Google Maps JavaScript API key is necessary for all map features.
-Follow the [Google Maps Platform documentation](https://developers.google.com/maps/documentation/javascript/cloud-setup 'Google Maps Platform documentation') to set up a Google Cloud Project, enable the [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript "Maps JavaScript API documentation"), and [create an API key](https://developers.google.com/maps/documentation/javascript/get-api-key "Maps JavaScript API: Using API Keys documentation").
+Follow the [Google Maps Platform Documentation](https://developers.google.com/maps/documentation/javascript/cloud-setup 'Google Maps Platform documentation') to set up a Google Cloud Project, enable the [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript "Maps JavaScript API documentation"), and [create an API key](https://developers.google.com/maps/documentation/javascript/get-api-key "Maps JavaScript API: Using API Keys Documentation").
    - Optional: Create a custom styled map to use on all map components following the [Google Maps Platform Maps Customization Guide](https://developers.google.com/maps/documentation/cloud-customization/overview#creating_map_styles "Maps Customization Guide for Cloud-based maps styling").
 You will need to update the ` mapId` value of the `options` object on all map component files to render your custom map styling.

 4. An Amazon S3 bucket is necessary to store images uploaded by users.
-Follow the [AWS Amazon S3 documentation](https://aws.amazon.com/s3/?nc2=h_ql_prod_fs_s3 "AWS Amazon S3 documentation") to create an account and set up a bucket with public access to store user uploads.
+Follow the [AWS Amazon S3 documentation](https://aws.amazon.com/s3/?nc2=h_ql_prod_fs_s3 "AWS Amazon S3 Documentation") to create an account and set up a bucket with public access to store user uploads.
 A Free Tier account will be adequate, but be sure to monitor on storage limitations.

 5. Make sure `postgresql` is running: